2016k8009929004/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 If neither ``-m`` nor ``--socket-mem`` were specified, the entire available hugepage memory will be preallocated.

-+ Hugepage allocation matching

-This behavior is enabled by specifying the ``--match-allocations`` command-line switch to the EAL.
-This switch is Linux-only and not supported with ``--legacy-mem`` nor ``--no-huge``.

-Some applications using memory event callbacks may require that hugepages be freed exactly as they were allocated.
-These applications may also require that any allocation from the malloc heap not span across allocations associated with two different memory event callbacks.
-Hugepage allocation matching can be used by these types of applications to satisfy both of these requirements.
-This can result in some increased memory usage which is very dependent on the memory allocation patterns of the application.

 + 32-bit support

 Additional restrictions are present when running in 32-bit mode.
 In dynamic